axibase/axibase-collector-docs/atsd-server-connection.md

 To store data in a specific ATSD instance, Collector uses a restricted user account defined in the target ATSD instance and authorized to write data and metadata for all or specific entities.

-Create a [Collector account](https://axibase.com/docs/atsd/administration/collector-account.html) at **Settings > User Accounts** in the ATSD web interface.
+Create a [Collector account](https://axibase.com/docs/atsd/administration/collector-account.html) on the **Settings > User Accounts** page in the ATSD web interface.

 ## Initial Configuration